dteal/gdsiistl/README.md

 Suppose you have a GDSII file called `file.gds` that is to be converted to a 3D STL format.

-First, choose GDSII layers to export and their thicknesses by editing `gdsiistl.py`; specifically, by entering the desired GDSII layer numbers and z bounds in the `layerstack` variable around line 35.
+First, choose GDSII layers to export and their thicknesses by editing `gdsiistl.py`, specifically, by entering the desired GDSII layer numbers and z bounds in the `layerstack` variable around line 35.

 Second, run `python3 gdsiistl.py file.gds`.
 The file will be processed and output files written to `file.gds_layername1.stl`, `file.gds_layername2.stl`, etc.

-Many programs are capable of viewing STL files.
+Many programs are capable of viewing the output STL files.
 Blender (https://www.blender.org/) can import STL files, apply materials, and render very impressive visualizations.

 ## Note

-Due to a limitation of the library used to triangulate the polygonal boundaries of the GDSII file, the polygon borders (i.e., all geometry) is shifted slightly (by a hardcoded delta of about 0.001 units, or a nanometer in standard micron units) before export.
+Due to a limitation of the library used to triangulate the polygonal boundaries of the GDSII geometry, the polygon borders (i.e., all geometry) are shifted slightly (by a hardcoded delta of about 0.001 units, or a nanometer in standard micron units) before export.
 Furthermore, due to another related limitation/bug (not yet completely understood; see source code comments), extra triangles are sometimes created covering holes in polygons.

-The output mesh is not guaranteed to be watertight or retain all polygon holes, but it should err on the side of extra triangles, so a program (e.g., Blender) can edit the mesh by deleting faces and produce a negligibly-far-from perfect visualization.
+So the output mesh is not guaranteed to be watertight, perfectly dimensioned, or retain all polygon holes, but it should be arbitrarily close and err on the side of extra triangles, so a program (e.g., Blender) can edit the mesh by deleting faces and produce a negligibly-far-from perfect visualization.

 # Installation